Home

 (1847-1929)

 Mary Adaline (Murdock) Peters was born on Sept.
-8, 1847 in Preston County, WV, the daughter of John S. and Rebecca (Miner) Murdock.
+8, 1847 in Kingwood, Preston County, WV, the daughter of John Smart and Rebecca (Miner) Murdock.

-When Mary was 7 years old, in 1854, her mother died.
+When Mary was seven years of age, in 1854, her mother died.
 Ten years later, at age 17, she moved to Ironton, Lawrence County, OH, to join her brother Thomas.

-The Peters' apparently did not have any children, but the Ironton Evening Tribune once said "their union was ideal and one of complete happiness."
+The Peterses did not reproduce.
+The Ironton Evening Tribune once said that "their union was ideal and one of complete happiness."

-William was profiled in Hardesty’s 1882 book, Atlas of Lawrence County, Ohio, seen above.
+William was profiled in Hardesty’s 1882 book, Atlas of Lawrence County, Ohio.
 Said the entry, "Mr. Peters came to this county in 1848, and he is engaged in general merchandising in Texas Hollow."

 In mid-July 1889, Mary and her brother Israel B. Murdock traveled from Ironton to Kingwood to visit their father.
 The Preston County Journal reported the visit in its July 18, 1889 issue, and in describing Israel, said he "has been in the wharf boat business at Ironton for a number of years, and is a pleasant and well informed gentleman."